flyve-mdm/web-mdm-dashboard/README.md

 ## Synopsis

 The Web Administration Dashboard of Flyve MDM is a centralised mobile device management tool.
+Designed to work in conjuction with [Flyve MDM plugin for GLPI](http://flyve.org/glpi-plugin) and [Flyve MDM Demo plugin](http://flyve.org/demo-mode).

 It allows you to manage all your mobile devices effectively through a secure and intuitive Web Interface, providing the ability to: